18F/hud-disaster-data/README.md

 Run `npm build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ### Build, Test, and Deploy
-This project includes a [.travis.yml](.travis.yml) file that will facilitate the building, testing, and deploying of the application, following this structure.
+This project includes a [.travis.yml](.travis.yml) file that will facilitate the building, testing, and deploying of the application, following this structure:

 | Repo                      | Branch updated | Build deployed to                   | URL
 |:--------------------------|:---------------|:------------------------------------|:------------------------------|